World

 Moneylines (Money)

 The moneyline is the old-school way to bet on sports.
-All you have to do is pick who will win straight-up (SU), no point spread attached; tap/click the Money tab to see how each team is doing against the moneyline.
+With a moneyline bet, all you have to do is pick who will win straight-up (SU), no point spread attached; tap/click the Money tab to see how each team is doing against the moneyline.

 Of course, anytime a team wins a basketball game straight-up, they also pay out on the moneyline, so the “SU” standings are the same as the overall NBA standings.
-But the payouts change from game to game, depending on how heavily one team is favored.
-The Suns were massive -1200 moneyline favorites in our example game versus Oklahoma City, then -900 two days later against the Los Angeles Lakers.
+The payouts change from game to game, depending on how heavily one team is favored by the oddsmakers and betting public.

 Because the numbers in the Units column take into account the odds for each team as well as the winners and losers, they’ll give you a much better idea of who’s been profitable than just looking at their winning percentage against teams from the entire league as a whole.